 DSM yesterday announced plans to cut 1,000 jobs across its European operations making plastics and other products that are suffering from higher raw-material prices and subdued demand, as well as competition from new entrants in Asia.
 Second-quarter Ebitda fell 14 percent.

 By contrast, the animal-feed industry has attracted food companies including Cargill Inc., which bought additives maker Provimi from Permira Advisers LLP for $2.2 billion a year ago.
 DSM had also pursued that asset.
 Archer Daniels Midland Co.
-(ADM) bought liquid animal-feed supplement maker Loomix from Cattleman’s Choice.
+(ADM:US) bought liquid animal-feed supplement maker Loomix from Cattleman’s Choice.
 Terms of that deal weren’t disclosed.